-- 24. Application of Electoral Act 1956
+- 24. Application of Electoral Act 1998

 - 25. Governor-General's warrant for issue of writs

 - 26. Writs for indicative referendum

-- 27. Electoral rolls - 28.
-Voting paper 29.
-Nomination of scrutineers by electors in favour of one answer - 30.
-Nomination of scrutineers by electors in favour of the other answer - 31.
-Form of nomination paper - 32.
-Nomination paper to be lodged with Returning Officer - 33.
-Selection of fit persons to appoint scrutineers - 34.
-Selection to be in writing - 35.
-Appointments of scrutineers to be in writing - 36.
-Powers and rights of scrutineers - 37.
-Remuneration of scrutineers not to be paid out of public money - 38.
-Application to District Court Judge for recount - 39.
-Endorsement and return of the writ - 40.
-Declaration of result
+- 26A.
+Notice of issue of writs

+- 27. Electoral rolls

+- 28. Voting paper

+- 29. Nomination of scrutineers by electors in favour of one answer

+- 30. Nomination of scrutineers by electors in favour of the other answer

+- 31. Form of nomination paper

+- 32. Nomination paper to be lodged with Returning Officer

+- 33. Selection of fit persons to appoint scrutineers

+- 34. Selection to be in writing

+- 35. Appointments of scrutineers to be in writing

+- 36. Powers and rights of scrutineers

+- 37. Remuneration of scrutineers not to be paid out of public money

+- 38. Application to District Court Judge for recount

+- 39. Endorsement and return of the writ

+- 40. Declaration of result

+- 40a.
+Infringement of secrecy